ubuntu/ubuntu-desktop-documentation/docs/tutorial/try-ubuntu-desktop.md

 Look around the interface and see what applications are available.

+## Install Ubuntu or return to your system

 If you decide to install Ubuntu, return to the installer menu at any time by clicking the {guilabel}`Install Ubuntu` shortcut on the desktop.
 See {ref}`install-ubuntu-desktop` to proceed with the installation.
+If you have any data on your computer that you want to keep, make sure to {ref}`back up your data <installation-back-up-your-data>` first.

 When you're done testing Ubuntu and you don't want to install it, you can reboot the computer and return to your regular system: